ussjoin/aftontyper/README.md

 MIT because ~70% of the code is Adafruit's MIT'd example code that I cut down, and I don't want to cause license incompatibilities.

+## Where?

+"Wait, don't you work for GitLab?
+Why is this here?"
+You're right; I wanted to put it on GitLab, but I [couldn't get a formal confirmation](https://gitlab.com/gitlab-com/content-sites/handbook/-/merge_requests/10700) that the (standard) IP assignment that GitLab uses wouldn't eat personal IP like this.
+So it's here!